thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 ### Configuring the computer ###

-1. Configure you network card to have fixed IP, in my case I'll use **192.168.0.10/24** as my IP, and as I said before, **192.168.0.1/24** as gateway
+1. Configure your network card to have fixed IP, in my case I'll use **192.168.0.10/24** as my IP, and as I said before, **192.168.0.1/24** as gateway
-tip: on linux usually the network file is on /etc/network/interfaces, but in centos 8 its on /etc/sysconfig/network-scripts/ifcfg-`interface_name`
+tip: on Linux usually the network file is on /etc/network/interfaces, but in centos 8 its on /etc/sysconfig/network-scripts/ifcfg-`interface_name`

 2. Set your computer name and your domain, following the patern `hostnamectl set-hostname --static "$COMPUTERNAME.$DOMAIN"`, **choose a DNS valid name for the computer**